cadolphs/aoc_2022/docs/day07.md

 And then for each command I have an enum variant as well as for a file entry and a directory entry.
 Tests check that the parsing works as intended.

 Now that the parsing works, what about the actual algorithm?
 Let's start with a messy loop, then refactor later :)

+So.
+The loop I created worked for the test input on the aoc site, but I got a wrong result for the actual puzzle input.
+It says my number is too low.
+I assume that indeed we can have _sub_-directories with non-unique names, which messes up my algorithm.
+That just means I should tweak the way the directory tally is computed.

+Okay.
+Just as I suspected.
+So now in the `active_dirs` vec, when adding a new entry, it needs to be prefixed with the "fully qualified path".
+So, this is a good example where a _simple_ test case (the input on the AOC problem page) doesn't catch _all_ the subtleties of the true input.